Credit only granted for: AAST351, AAST398M or AAST398N.

 The influence of social factors on the individual and on interpersonal behavior.
 Includes topics such as conformity, attitude change, personal perception, interpersonal attraction, and group behavior.

-Restriction: Must be in Psychology program.
+Restriction: Must be in Psychology program or Social Data Science - Psychology Track.

 A general introduction and overview to the fundamental theoretical, conceptual, and practical issues in psychological research in both the laboratory and the field.